carolineacademy/carolineacademy.github.io/about.md

 #	Join Us
-​	We’re an international education company based in Beijing, China.
+​We’re an international education company based in Beijing, China.
 We specialize in helping students aged from 5-year old to 18-year old apply for studying in the UK and Switzerland.
 We've specialized in operating customized educational tours & 	performance tours for students since 2018.We are also , as well as an international educational tour operator in families, schools and youth groups travel to the Europe, Africa and North America and beyond.

-​	Established for over 10 years, our experience and passion for what we do are evident from the fantastic customer feedback we receive each year.
+​Established for over 10 years, our experience and passion for what we do are evident from the fantastic customer feedback we receive each year.

-​	If you enjoy travel, believe in the value of educational tours or school trips, are a great organizer, and would love to work with a great team of people, then get in touch!
+​If you enjoy travel, believe in the value of educational tours or school trips, are a great organizer, and would love to work with a great team of people, then get in touch!
 ​	You can find details on our current vacancies below.
 To find out more email us at michelle@carolineacademy.com.cn

 ## Job Description: Field Trip Coordinator

-**Reports To: Director of Admission and Recruitment** **Email**: michelle@carolineacademy.com.cn
+**Reports To: Director of Admission and Recruitment**

+**Email**: michelle@carolineacademy.com.cn

 **Work Schedule**: 12 - 24 months

-**Location**: School Office and Historic Site, Museums in Beijing **Job Summary**: The Field Trip Coordinator is responsible for organizing and facilitating interactive learning opportunities for the students and schools that include curriculum centric enrichment activities focused on meeting grade level standards; and organizing and facilitating field trips and special events for students and school.
+**Location**: School Office and Historic Site, Museums in Beijing

+**Job Summary**: The Field Trip Coordinator is responsible for organizing and facilitating interactive learning opportunities for the students and schools that include curriculum centric enrichment activities focused on meeting grade level standards; and organizing and facilitating field trips and special events for students and school.
 The employee will act as a liaison between Caroline Academy and students (or their families).

 **Qualifications**: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.

 **Employer Requirements**:

 - A valid, current, and appropriate teaching credential for teaching staff (TESOL, TEFL e.g.).
 A copy of Teaching Credential to be provided and kept current.